-- Hold a relevant Australian bachelor degree (or equivalent) in social or behavioural sciences, with at least one (1) full time equivalent year of study in any of the following disciplines: - Human welfare studies and services including social work, youth work, community work, welfare studies and counselling; - · Behavioural science including psychology or behavioural science; - · Human society including sociology, anthropology, Indigenous studies or gender-specific studies; or - Other disciplines including political studies, policy studies, family law, justice administration, legal studies, family and consumer studies, education (with a focus on welfare), public health, health promotion, community health, mental health, nursing or community nursing.
+- · Hold a relevant Australian bachelor's degree (or equivalent) in social or behavioral sciences, with at least one full-time equivalent year of study in any of the following disciplines: - · Human welfare studies and services including social work, youth work, community work, welfare studies and counselling; - · Behavioural science including psychology or behavioural science - · Human society including sociology, anthropology, Indigenous studies or gender-specific studies; or - Other disciplines including political studies, policy studies, family law, justice administration, legal studies, family and consumer studies, education (with a focus on welfare), public health, health promotion, community health, mental health, nursing or community nursing.

-6.8.3 Non - Academic Requirements
+6.7.3 Non - Academic Requirements

-Applicants for education programs will need to complete a non-academic suitability test.
+• Applicants for education programs will need to complete a non-academic suitability test.
 The test measures attributes such as motivation to teach, attitude toward learning, interpersonal and communication skills, resilience, self-efficacy, how conscientious applicants are as well as organisation and planning skills.
-SCEI-HE currently uses the computer based CASPer Postgraduate Teacher Education test.
-The fee for students to take the test is approximately \$80.00.

-For admission to courses containing Work Integrated Learning / Professional Practice Experience:
+For admission to courses that include Work Integrated Learning (WIL) or Professional Experience:

-All applicants must have a valid Working with Children Check (WWWC) and Police Check (PC).
+All applicants must have a valid Working with Children Check (WWCC) and a Police Check (PC).

-Additional expenses include fees associated with the Working with Children Check (WWC), the National Criminal History Record Check and other incidental fees.
-The tuition fees for 2024 are:
+Additional expenses include fees associated with the Working with Children Check (WWCC), the National Criminal History Record Check and other incidental fees.
+The tuition fees for 2025 are:

 Domestic Student \$42,000

 International Student \$66,000

 E-Library Fee \$1,500 (one off fee)

-Application Fee \$250
+Application Fee \$300